 If you are travelling on a backpacker’s budget, the Landstrasse area will provide more affordable prices while remaining a very central area.
 Great shopping can also be found in Landstrasse if you like odd stores with a unique character.

-If what you are after is a more hip and cool vibe, Neubau and Wieden are the neighbourhoods to go.
+If what you are after is a more hip and cool vibe, Neubau and Wieden are the neighborhoods to go.
 Neubau is bustling with art galleries, coffee shops and trendy brunch places.
 Designer clothing stores are also found around here, so do not miss the opportunity to bring some unique outfits back home!

 Wieden is a bit more laidback and offers good nightlife options.
 Pubs and restaurants stay open late and are a great option to mingle with locals while having a good time.